oysteinvolden/Real-time-sensor-encryption/README.md

 We use [Robot Operating System](https://www.ros.org/) (ROS) as a software platform to handle sensor interfacing and low-level communication between nodes (either locally on one single machine or across multiple machines).
 This simplfies the task of applying the [cryptographical toolbox](https://github.com/pettsol/CryptoToolbox) of algorithms for different sensor data significantly.
 Fortunately, ROS also offers point cloud libraries to interface and visualize lidar data.
 In addition, we use OpenCV to interface image data for encryption/decryption operations.
 I.e. turning high-level images into serialized data to fit input buffers and vice versa, deserialize the data from output buffers into high-level images.

 This repo is in fact a ROS package which can easily be integrated into a ROS environment applied by new users.
 It is tested with Ubuntu 18.04 LTS and ROS melodic, both on x86 architecture (standard laptop) and arm-based 64-bit architecture (Nvidia Jetson Xavier).
-In the src folder, each application folder is listed and under each application folder, each cryptographical method in use is listed.
+In the crypto_pipeline/src folder, each application folder is listed and under each application folder, each cryptographical method in use is listed.
 In CMakeLists.txt, one can easily comment/uncomment executives representing the different cryptological methods applied to different sensor data (video, pointcloud or control signals).
 Remember to only include one pair of executive at the time, 1 x "talker" - the ROS node to send data and 1 x "listener" - the ROS node to receive data.
 For simplicity, all internal crypto libraries neccessary for each application is stored locally.
 This may be changed later.

 ## Examples